codurance/site/src/_posts/2019-02-07-working-with-dynamodb.md

 }
 ```

-    It's important to mention here, `Scan` will return the items in descending order.
+> It's important to mention here, `Scan` will return the items in descending order.
 So if the order is something important for you, a sorting step will have to take place after retrieving the items for the database.
 In case of a `Query` instead of a `Scan` the parameter `ScanIndexForward` can be set `true` and DynamoDB will return the items in ascending order.

- ## 4 - Deleting our stuff
+## 4 - Deleting Tasks

 To err is human, to delete is forgetting.
 It's time to implement the delete method.
 As always, we start with a test inserting something to the database, deleting what we just inserted and checking if that isn't in the database.